Galilee: Demography

 In 2006, there were 1.2 million residents in Galilee, of whom 47% were Jewish.
-The Jewish Agency has attempted to increase the Jewish population in this area, but the non-Jewish population also has a high growth rate.
+The Jewish Agency has attempted a Judaization of the Galilee, to offset the high growth rate of non-Jewish Arab citizens of Israel.

 The largest cities in the region are Acre, Nahariya, Nazareth, Safed, Karmiel, Shaghur, Shefa-'Amr, Afula, and Tiberias.
 The port city of Haifa serves as a commercial center for the whole region.

 Because of its hilly terrain, most of the people in the Galilee live in small villages connected by relatively few roads.
 A railroad runs south from Nahariya along the Mediterranean coast, and a fork to the east was opened in 2016.
 The main sources of livelihood throughout the area are agriculture and tourism.
 Industrial parks are being developed, bringing further employment opportunities to the local population which includes many recent immigrants.
 The Israeli government is contributing funding to the private initiative, the Galilee Finance Facility, organised by the Milken Institute and Koret Economic Development Fund.

-The Galilee is home to a large Arab population, with a Muslim majority and two smaller populations, of Druze and Arab Christians, of comparable sizes.
-Both Israeli Druze and Christians have their majorities in the Galilee.
-Other notable minorities are the Bedouin, the Maronites and the Circassians.
+The majority Arab population is primarily Muslim by religious affiliation, with two smaller populations, of Druze and Christians (including Maronites) in comparable sizes.
+Both Druze and Christians have their majorities in the Galilee.
+Also among the inhabitants of the Galilee are Bedouins and Circassians.

 The north-central portion of the Galilee is also known as Central Galilee, stretching from the border with Lebanon to the northern edge of the Jezreel Valley.
 It includes the cities of Nazareth and Sakhnin, has an Arab majority of 75%, with most of the Jewish population living in hilltop cities like Upper Nazareth.
 The northern half of the central Lower Galilee, surrounding Karmiel and Sakhnin, is known as the "Heart of the Galilee".

 The eastern Galilee is nearly 100% Jewish.
-This part includes the Finger of the Galilee, the Jordan River Valley, and the shores the Sea of Galilee, and contains two of Judaism's Four Holy Cities.
+This part includes the Galilee Finger or Panhandle, the Jordan River Valley, and the shores the Sea of Galilee, and contains two of Judaism's Four Holy Cities, Safed and Tiberias.

-The southern part of the Galilee, including Jezreel Valley, and the Gilboa region are nearly 100% Jewish, with a few small Arab villages near the West Bank border.
+The southern part of the Galilee, including the Jezreel Valley, and the Gilboa region are nearly 100% Jewish, with a few small Arab villages near the West Bank border.
 About 80% of the population of the Western Galilee is Jewish, all the way up to the Lebanese border.
 Jews form a small majority in the mountainous Upper Galilee, with a significant minority Arab population, mainly Druze and Christians.

-As of 2011, the Galilee is attracting significant internal migration of Haredi Jews, who are increasingly moving to the Galilee and Negev as an answer to rising housing prices in central Israel.
+As of 2011, the Galilee is attracting significant internal migration of Haredi (Ultraorthodox) Jews, who are increasingly moving to the Galilee and Negev as an answer to rising housing prices in central Israel.